stellar/soroban-examples/multisig_1_of_n_account/README.md

 - Secret Key: `0000000000000000000000000000000000000000000000000000000000000001`
   Public Key: `4cb5abf6ad79fbf5abbccafcc269d85cd2651ed4b885b5869f241aedf0a5ba29`

 These keys are publicly viewable and not random.
 Do not use these keys for any purpose.
-Select your own keys.
+Select your own keys and update them in the commands below when executing.

-### Install the sign-ed25519 cli plugin
+### Install the `stellar sign-auth-ed25519` plugin

 ```
 cd sign-auth-ed25519
 cargo install --locked --path .
 ```

-### Deploy admin
+### Deploy the contract account

 ```
 cd contract